Travel.State.Gov > COVID-19 Traveler Information

 U.S. citizens and legal permanent residents are allowed to return from Brazil.
 The Department of Homeland Security (DHS) requires U.S. passengers who have been in Brazil to travel through select airports with enhanced screening procedures.
 See our FAQs on the Presidential Proclamations on travel and the DHS website for further details.

 U.S. Citizens Returning from Europe

-U.S. citizens and legal permanent residents will be permitted to return from the United Kingdom, Ireland, and the European Schengen area.
-The Department of Homeland Security has issued instructions requiring U.S. passengers that have been in the United Kingdom, Ireland and the Schengen area to travel through select airports where the U.S. Government has implemented enhanced screening procedures.
-See the our FAQs on the Presidential Proclamation on travel from Europe and DHS website for further details.
+U.S. citizens and legal permanent residents returning to the United States from the United Kingdom, Ireland, and the European Schengen area are required to travel through select U.S. airports with enhanced screening procedures.
+See our FAQs on the Presidential Proclamation on travel from Europe and the Department of Homeland Security website for further details.